08.28.2025 | EXHIBITION WALK-THROUGH: Join us with GYOPO @ Craft Contemporary, Los Angeles from 3-4:30

 The artists share an impetus to understand one’s history and find meaning in connecting to oneself and each other.
 Common themes that arise from these explorations include journeys and healing.
 For example, Se Young Au conceives of an offering to children who did not have agency in their leaving of Korea and uses scent to explore grief held in the body.
 Similarly, Jette Hye Jin Mortensen uses sensory and ancient exercises to transform self harm, anxiety and sorrow into a healing space.
 Meanwhile, KimSu Theiler uses filmmaking and narrative to interrogate the epistemic foundations of how a person is defined as a member of a community.

-08.06.2022 | Group Show: Dear Mother, LA Artcore
+08.06.2022 | NEW EXHIBITION: Dear Mother, LA Artcore

 LA Artcore Union Center for the Arts